Dear Home-Ec 101:

 Oh, I feel your pain.
 I live in the South, as well and yes, an occasional mildew and musty odor are pretty much expected.
 (I just moved into an older home, too) Throw in 15+ inches of rain in June and my dehumidifier is getting a heck of a workout, but I digress.

-Run three or four pots of water through your coffee maker, to make sure you get all of the bleach out.
+Run three or four pots of water through your coffee maker to ensure you get all the bleach out.
 Since it was already dilute, it’s not going to hurt you, but no one wants to make coffee with pool water.
 BLEH

 Now, this is the part that’s going to be obnoxious because it has to become a habit.
 Once the pot has brewed, open the reservoir and leave it open.
 Do not leave the grounds in the basket until the next pot.